 Apple seems to be unique among tablet and phone platforms in how tightly it restricts its device owners.
-Google and Amazon take a cut of purchase prices but don’t demand a cut of in-app purchases, and they allow their users to install apps from external sources.
+Google and Amazon take a cut of purchase prices but don’t demand a cut of in-app purchases (for most categories; for some, such as games, there are exceptions), and they allow their users to install apps from external sources.
 While not many app developers have eschewed those manufacturer stores even so, Epic did make the news for deciding to keep its popular mobile game Fortnite out of Google Play’s app store and sell directly to consumers instead so as not to pay a cut to Google.
 (As the recent news about Borderland 3‘s Epic Store exlusivity demonstrates, Epic just seems not to like putting things in other people’s app stores.)

 If iOS device owners could install versions of apps that didn’t come from Apple, sellers of those apps likewise wouldn’t have to pay a cut to Apple, and stores with in-app purchases wouldn’t have to pay Apple a percentage on purchases made through those non-Apple-store apps.
 Amazon could offer its own iOS Kindle app installed from Amazon, rather than Apple, through which it could sell ebooks directly again without paying Apple anything.